Inferential Theory for Granular Instrumental Variables in High Dimensions: Model

 where $\bs{\Gamma} := \bs{S}- \bs{\iota}/N$ is an $N \times 1$ random vector such that $\bs{\iota}'\bs{\Gamma}=\sum_{i=1}^N \Gamma_i=0$, by construction. $\Gamma_i$ is random because we assume the shares follow a fat-tailed distribution, see \ref{A4}.
 Identification and estimation of demand by GIV requires that

 \eqref{id1} is our exogeneity condition and \eqref{eqprice} gives $\mathbbm{E}(z_tp_t)\neq 0$, relevance.
 A sufficient condition for the moment condition in \eqref{id1} to be zero is $\mathbbm{E}(u_{it}\varepsilon_t|\bs{\Gamma})=0$, which effectively requires that conditional on size, $u_{it}$ and $\varepsilon_t$ are uncorrelated.
 Given relevance, exogeneity implies the following demand elasticity estimator $\widehat{\phi}^d=\frac{\sum_td_tz_t}{\sum_t p_tz_t}$.
 Intuitively, $z_t$ places larger weights on the idiosyncratic shocks to larger oil producers, these granular shocks will shift the supply curve while keeping the aggregate demand curve fixed since demand responds to these shocks only through their affects on prices.
 This allows for consistent estimation of the demand elasticity.
 The uniform loadings assumption in this case tremendously facilitate the analysis.
 Uniform loadings allow one to construct the instrument, as in \eqref{toy}, from observables.
+In practice, uniform loadings are quite restrictive and we subsequently relax this assumption.
+However, before moving on to the general case, we also illustrate supply estimation under simplifying assumptions to fix ideas.